Dublin

 Personal interview

-Asylum seekers have to attend a specific Dublin interview in which they can state their reasons for opposing a transfer to the responsible country.[54]
-Lawyers are prohibited from being present at any procedure at the Immigration Office, including the Dublin interview.
-They can nevertheless intervene by sending information on the reception conditions and the asylum procedure in the responsible state or with regard to individual circumstances of vulnerability, presence of family members and relatives or others.[55]
+Asylum seekers must attend a specific Dublin interview in which they can state their reasons for opposing a transfer to the responsible country.[45]
+Lawyers cannot be present at any procedure at the Immigration Office, including the Dublin interview.
+They can nevertheless intervene by sending information on the reception conditions and the asylum procedure in the responsible state or with regard to individual circumstances of vulnerability, presence of family members and relatives or others.[46]
 This is important since the CALL has repeatedly demanded from the Immigration Office that it responds to all arguments put forward and all information submitted.

 During the interview, the Immigration Office will ask about: